alshdavid-labs/portfolio/README.md

 Zip Co Limited is an Australian financial technology company founded in 2013 and is headquartered in Sydney.
 It currently has around 10,000 retail partners and 1,200,000 customers in Australia.

-I joined Zip in 2017 as a software engineer.
-Zip was a company that prided itself on creative freedom, agility and listening to everyone's voice.
+I joined Zip in late 2017 as a software engineer.
+Zip was a company that prided itself on creative freedom, agility and providing every employee the opportunity to share ideas.

 This culture of innovation provided me with an incredible platform for personal and professional development.

 I fostered many positive relationships at Zip, developed my love for knowledge sharing, explored many new concepts, diving deeply into security and infrastructure.

-Zip held many events, one of which was a "hack-a-thon".
+Zip held many events, one of which was a "hackathon".
 This event involved staff organising themselves into teams, the goal being to create the next big idea.

 [I led the engineering aspects of project which enabled customers the ability to use their Zip balance to purchase gift cards.](https://zip.co/giftcards/)